 “Excellent,” the figure replied.
 “The name you used when last you served me has been forgotten, even by me,” it chuckled.
 “In addition to granting you new powers and new warriors, I shall also grant you a new form and a new name.
 Overlord Lucifer I shall call you, the Bearer of Light—my light.”

 Lucifer felt no pain, of course, as Yblis raised his hand and a burst of light sprang from it, temporarily overwhelming his photoreceptors.
 When they resumed transmitting images, he was mildly surprised to find himself simultaneously viewing Yblis from two different vantage points, each a few feet from the other.

-He turned and saw himself: one version stood and held his ancient powerstaff; the other wielded a different staff and floated in the air atop the body of a Destroyer.
+He turned and saw himself: one version stood and held his ancient combat staff; the other wielded a powered warscythe and floated in the air, his legs replaced with an anti-grav platform.
 Lucifer thought to reach out, and both versions moved their arms forward.
-He thought to look back at his master and both heads swiveled.
+He thought to look back at his master, and both heads swiveled.
 Though he was still of one mind, he now had two bodies to carry out Yblis’ will.

 “There is a new force in the universe,” Yblis said.
 “It calls itself ‘Man.’
 I want it destroyed.
 Exterminated.
 You will do that for me, won’t you?”

 Long-time Jungle visitors may recall that in 2003, my friend Patrick Eibel built and painted a Warhammer 40K Necron army.
 After using the army for several months, Pat decided that he didn’t care for Necrons, and put it up for sale.

 I was never a big Necron fan, but it seemed a shame to see such a nicely-done army go.
 So, I bought it from Pat and set to work on making it my own.